dreibh/hipercontracer/README.md

 - a library (shared/static) to integrate measurement functionality into other software (libhipercontracer);
 - open source and written in a performance- and portability-focused programming language (C++) with only limited dependencies.

-Furthermore, the HiPerConTracer Framework furthermore provides additional tools for helping to obtain, process, collect, store, and retrieve measurement data:
+Furthermore, the HiPerConTracer Framework provides additional tools for helping to obtain, process, collect, store, and retrieve measurement data:

 * [HiPerConTracer Viewer Tool](#the-hipercontracer-viewer-tool) for displaying the contents of results files;
 * [HiPerConTracer Results Tool](#the-hipercontracer-results-tool) for merging and converting results files, e.g.&nbsp;to create a Comma-Separated Value&nbsp;(CSV) file;